orzklv/resume/resume.typ

 )
 - Researched technologies & tech stacks within the interest of the company.
 - Supported and maintained blockchain infrastructure built on top of Ethereum.
-- Engineered and supported devops infrastructure for the projects maintained by the team.
+- Engineered and supported devops infrastructure (esxi, later proxmox stack) for the projects maintained by the team.

 #extracurriculars(
   activity: "Mad Maids",